 Besides affecting user experience, website speed also impacts SEO.
 Not all web hosting companies can guarantee quick website speeds.

-One of the things that makes Kinsta’s WordPress hosting plans stand out is that we don’t fall in any of the traditional hosting categories.
+One of the things that makes Kinsta’s hosting plans stand out is that we don’t fall in any of the traditional hosting categories.
 Instead, our web hosting is built on Google Cloud and Cloudflare, allowing every website hosted on our platform to run in an isolated software container that contains all the software needed to run your website (Linux, NGINX, PHP, MySQL).

 The isolated software container ensures each software is 100% private and not shared even between your websites.
 Besides the security benefits, customers have reported a 50% decrease in website load speeds — resulting in a churn rate under 5%.